getsentry/sentry-docs/src/collections/_documentation/workflow/releases/release-automation/jenkins/index.md

 [{% asset releases/jenkins/internal-integration-permissions.png alt="View of internal integration permissions." %}]({% asset releases/jenkins/internal-integration-permissions.png @path %})

-Click “Save” at the bottom of the page and grab your token, which you'll need in the next step.
+Click "Save", then record your token, which you'll need in the next section.

 ## Add Token to Jenkins Credentials

-To access our internal integration token securely in Jenkins, store it as a [credential](https://www.jenkins.io/doc/book/using/using-credentials/):
+To access your internal integration token securely in Jenkins, store it as a [credential](https://www.jenkins.io/doc/book/using/using-credentials/):

 1. From the Jenkins home page (the Dashboard of the classic Jenkins UI), click **Credentials > System**.
 2. Under **System**, click the **Global credentials (unrestricted)** link to access this default domain.